Eisen Flügel

 Eisen Flügel (Note: German for "Iron Wings") (アイゼンフリューゲル, Aizenfuryūgeru) is a Japanese light novel series written by Gen Urobuchi and illustrated by Higashiguchi Chūō.
 The series was published in two volumes under Shogakukan's Gagaga Bunko light novel imprint from July to December 2009.
 The series was also adapted into a manga series illustrated by Anno Nanakamado, which was serialized from May 2016 to September 2018.
 An anime film adaptation produced by A-1 Pictures has been announced.

+Plot

+Set in a world where dragons dominate the skies and humanity remains confined to the ground, human engineers continue to develop experimental aircraft in an effort to challenge dragon supremacy in the air.
+The story follows Karl Schnitz, a young pilot from the Silvanna Republic chosen to pilot the Blitzvogel, the world's first jet-powered aircraft which hopes to surpass the speed of the Kaiser Drache, the fastest dragon.